semrush/intergalactic/website/docs/data-display/chart-showcase/chart-showcase.md

 Compare values of items in a list that has no particular order.

-_For example: Compare revenues in a list of products, or transaction volumes in a list of banks._
+_For example: Compare audience in a list of selected domains versus the whole market._

 - Bar chart (column)
+- Bar chart (horizontal)
 - Donut chart
+- Bubble chart
-- Scatterplot chart
+- Lollipop chart

 @## Ranking